TheoreticalEcology/machinelearning/docs/05-fundamental.md

 :::::

-Run the code and view the loss for the train and the validation (test) set in the viewer panel.
+Run the code and view the loss for the train and the validation (test) set in the viewer/plot panel.
+Increase the network size (e.g. number of hidden layers or the number of hidden neurons in each layer).
 What happens with the validation loss?
 Why?

 ```{=html}
   <details>